samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 **DRAFT RESUME**

-- Have your draft resume ready so that you can have 3 classmates peer review it utilzing the [resume checklist] (https://docs.google.com/document/d/1J4qzuMSKqSGQAttJTPRhTXZAStojdYjWyUrF9XxGXwU/edit?usp=sharing).
+- Have your draft resume ready so that you can have 3 classmates peer review it utilzing the [resume checklist](https://docs.google.com/document/d/1J4qzuMSKqSGQAttJTPRhTXZAStojdYjWyUrF9XxGXwU/edit?usp=sharing).
 (You do not need to submit this to Github)